Jefferson Galego

-Jefferson Fernando Isídio (born 4 April 1997), better known as Jefferson Galego, is a Brazilian professional footballer who plays as a winger for the South Korean club Gangwon.
+Jefferson Fernando Isídio (born 4 April 1997), better known as Jefferson Galego, is a Brazilian professional footballer who plays as a winger for K League 2 club Bucheon FC 1995.

 Professional career

 Galego spent his early career with small club teams in Brazil, before signing a professional contract with Moreirense on 1 October 2020.
 Galego made his professional debut with Moreirense in a 0-0 Primeira Liga tie with Belenenses SAD on 18 October 2020.